dspinellis/git-issue/README.md

 assuming that the directory `~/bin` exists and is in your path, you can install it with `install gi.sh ~/bin/gi`.
 You can even put `gi` in your project's current directory and run it from there.

+The `gi` script has been tested on: Debian GNU/Linux, FreeBSD, Mac OS X, and Cygwin.
+If you're running `gi` on another system, run the `test.sh` script to verify its operation, and (please) update this file.

 ## Use
 You use _gi_ with the following sub-commands.